hyperb1iss/git-iris/README.md

 ### Gitmoji Support

-When enabled, Gitmoji adds visual flair to your commit messages, making them more expressive and easier to categorize at a glance.
+Gitmoji is enabled by default, adding visual flair to your commit messages and making them more expressive and easier to categorize at a glance.
+Use the `--no-gitmoji` flag to disable it for a specific commit.

 For more detailed usage information and advanced features, please refer to our [Usage Guide](USAGE.md).